jonlpersson/ed-latimore/site/_posts/2021-08-27-how-to-be-likeable.md

 ---
 date: 2021-08-27 09:00:00 -0400
 article_type: Article
-title: 'How to be more likeable: 5 strategies that worked for me'
+title: 'How to be likeable: 5 strategies that worked for me'
 permalink: /how-to-be-likeable/
 tags:
   - how-to-make-friends